 Trough Belt Conveyors

-- Abrasive Products – Stone, minerals, and metals will eat through conveyor walls quickly.
+- Abrasive Products – Stone, minerals, and metals will eat through walled conveyors and screw augers.

-- Delicate Products – Conveyor walls can bruise and cause crushing of some fruits, vegetables, etc.
+- Delicate Products – Walled conveyors or screw conveyors can bruise and cause crushing of some fruits, vegetables, etc.

 - Sanitary Applications – Hard angles and crevices require a lot of man-power to clean thoroughly.